OxWearables/actipy/README.md

 ```
 Refer to the [Data Dictionary](data-dictionary.md) for a comprehensive list of outputs.

-If you have a CSV file that you want to process, you can also use the data processing routines from `actipy.processing`:
+### Processing a custom CSV file
+You can also use the routines in `actipy.processing` to process custom CSV files, or for more fine-grained control:

 ```python
 import actipy.processing as P